 Interior directional screening is added to make a full length dual level tray.
 The lower tray has louvers.
-The flange is made from 11g steel.
+The flange is made from heavy gauge steel.
 The tray is designed to work in harmony with our dual scrapers.
 There are versions available for pans with and without stock pickup tubes and for stock or stroked engines.

 The deep tray is designed to fit the Moroso 20760 deep center sump pan but should fit many other pans.
 Modifications might be required, however.
 The standard stroke tray should fit B and RB pans.

 The Moroso pan (not included):

 An example of the deep windage tray designed to fit a 4.15" stroke Keith Black block:

 A special crank scraper is needed to work with this modified tray $99.95 in steel or $229.95 for the Teflon bladed version.
 Variations will depend upon customer's block.

 Here is a version of the above scraper using a Mopar stock steel tray with no screening: $99.95 for the scraper and $99.95 for the modifications to the stock core (core not included)